NPP-JSONViewer/JSON-Viewer/README.md

 5. issue-72 tab setting from notepad++ settings are not honored
 6. issue-73 Display tree for Array of Object
 7. issue-80 use line ending setting from editor
 8. Relaxed parsing.
-Supports trailling commas, comments(only parsing), NaN and infinity JS literals.
+Supports trailing commas, comments(only parsing), NaN and infinity JS literals.

 ### 1.34
 1. Fix Access Violation issue #51